kantord/LibreLingo/README.md

 > [!IMPORTANT]
 > The repository will be archived until further notice.
 I am currently not maintaining LibreLingo.
-A few better-maintained forks exists, such as [LibreLingoRelive](https://codeberg.org/LibreLingoRelive/LibreLingoRelive)
+A few better-maintained forks exists, such as [LibreLingoRelive](https://codeberg.org/LibreLingoRelive/LibreLingoRelive).
+I am not directly affiliated with that fork or any other fork.